• United Kingdom

 Pre-paid Card

 The Paypal Business Debit Card is used anywhere that Mastercard is accepted.
-The standard cashback rate is 1% on eligible purchases, and the card can also be used in the ATM (for additional fees).
+The standard cashback rate is 1% on eligible purchases, and the card can also be used at the ATM (for additional fees).

 The Square debit card is free to order and has no monthly fees, minimum balance fees, overdraft fees, or any other recurring fees.
 Payment processing fees are separate and still apply.